Burlington Tone of Voice — More & Less

 What is Burlington's brand message?

-Burlington's core message is about Off-price retailer.
-Their concept "Daily value" drives their mission: To be the off-price destination of choice for our customers.
+Burlington's core message: Off-price retailer Their mission: To be the off-price destination of choice for our customers

 What makes Burlington's brand voice unique?

 Burlington stands out through their more, less, everyday communication style.
-Their central brand tension — "More vs. Less" — shapes every message they craft in the Retail sector.
+Their central brand tension, "More vs. Less", shapes how they communicate across the Retail sector.

 What language style does Burlington use?

-Burlington uses value language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+Burlington uses value language, with literal messaging, in statement-style sentences, using the present tense.